 How to File a Renters Insurance Claim

-Should something happen and your stuff gets stolen or there was a fire, you have to file a renters insurance claim.
+Should something happen and your stuff is stolen or there is a fire, you'll have to file a renters insurance claim.
 This simply means you contact your insurance company (typically by phone, but many companies are moving to online claim forms), and tell them what happened.
 Your insurance company will then open an investigation and process your claim.

-Important: they may ask for proof of your belongings, such as a laptop.
-That’s why it’s so important to keep records of your purchases – either by keeping a copy of the receipt, or saving the transaction online.
-Also, having photos of your belongings is good practice if you don’t have receipts.
+Important: They may ask for proof of your belongings, such as a laptop.
+That's why it's so important to keep records of your purchases — either by keeping a copy of the receipt, or saving the transaction online.
+Also, storing photos of your belongings is a good practice if you don't have receipts.